Primary Navigation Mobile

 View mpg & specs for any version

-Incredibly low CO2 emissions mean the Prius is free to tax and if you drive into the centre of London, you won’t have to pay the London Congestion Charge as hybrid cars are exempt.
-Potential economy of 72mpg means visits to the fuel pumps will be rare while insurance rates are 6 for the T3 trim and 7 for the T4 and T Spirit.
+Incredibly low CO2 emissions mean the Prius is free to tax and if you drive into the centre of London, you won’t have to pay the Congestion Charge or London ULEZ as hybrid cars are exempt.
+Real-world economy of more than 55mpg means visits to the fuel pumps will be rare while insurance rates are 6 for the T3 trim and 7 for the T4 and T Spirit.
 Toyota servicing isn’t as cheap as other mainstream makes, but the Prius is designed for low maintenance costs.

 For the Toyota Prius Plug-in running costs should be very affordable if you minimise your petrol usage and stay in the EV mode as much as you can.
 Clearly, the amount you spend on electricity depends on your tariff but one UK power supplier promises to supply 20 hours of discounted off-peak electricity between 8pm and 4pm, and just four hours of peak electricity from 4pm to 8pm.

-We would say you are talking about pence rather than pounds for each individual charge.
+We would say you are talking a few pounds for each individual charge.

 Elsewhere the Prius uses plant-based foam in areas such as the seat cushions while the high voltage battery is 95% recyclable.
 It’s even built at an environmentally factory which has reduced its CO2 emissions by 50%.
 Toyota Prius Plug-in emissions are 49g/km.